ate47/ate47-profilegeneration/templates/README.md

 ### Languages 🖥️

-I mainly know JavaScript, Python, Java and C, but I have bases in many other languages like OCaml, Kotlin, Prolog, R.
+I mainly know Java, C, JavaScript and Python, but I have bases in many other languages like OCaml, Kotlin, Prolog, R.

 ### Frameworks 🌎